Email to 2Do is a convenient plugin that allows you to do one or all of the following:

 By default, 2Do will always save incoming emails into the special GTD Inbox list as explained above.
 If you've got a habit of emailing tasks to yourself, or wish to have your teammates, spouse, kids etc remind of you stuff on the go, you can make use of the following cool feature so that such emails get captured under the correct list without you having to lift a finger.

-Simply append the subject line of the email with the keyword "list:" following by the name of an existing list; note that this must be the name of an actual List, not a Project or a List Group.
+Simply append the subject line of the email with the keyword "list" following by the name of an existing list in brackets; note that this must be the name of an actual List, not a Project or a List Group.
 Support for specifying a project will be added in the near future.
-You can even go a step further and tag your tasks by using the keyword "tags:" and enter a comma separated list of tags.
+You can even go a step further and tag your tasks by using the keyword "tag" and enter a comma separated list of tags in brackets.
 Here are some examples:

-Fix that blinking bulb in our bedroom list: honeydo tags: home, diy
+Fix that blinking bulb in our bedroom list(honeydo) tag(home, diy)

 In case the specified list does not exist, the task will be saved under Inbox.
 2Do will however create new tags for you if it finds that the ones specified do not exist.